kyamagu/mexopencv/README.markdown

     addpath('/path/to/mexopencv/matlab');
     result = filter2D(img, kern);       % no need to specify 'cv'

+Note that some functions such as `cv.imread` overloads Matlab's builtin method.
+Use the scoped name when you need to avoid name collision.

 Check a list of functions available by `help` command in matlab.

     help cv;    % shows list of functions